onflow/docs/docs/evm/clients/web3-js.md

 Note that this is not a secure way to generate an account, and you should use a more secure method in a production environment.

-For Previewnet, you can fund your account using the [Flow Faucet](https://previewnet-faucet.onflow.org/fund-account).
+You can fund your account using the [Flow Faucet](https://faucet.flow.com/).
 :::

 We can use the `privateKeyToAccount` function to create an `Web3Account` object from our account's private key.